corneliusweig/rakkess/README.md

 [![LICENSE](https://img.shields.io/github/license/corneliusweig/rakkess.svg)](https://github.com/corneliusweig/rakkess/blob/master/LICENSE)
 [![Releases](https://img.shields.io/github/release-pre/corneliusweig/rakkess.svg)](https://github.com/corneliusweig/rakkess/releases)

-Review Access - kubectl plugin to show an access matrix for all available resources
+Review Access - kubectl plugin to show an access matrix for server resources

 ## Intro
 Have you ever wondered what access rights you have on a provided kubernetes cluster?
 For single resources you can use `kubectl auth can-i list deployments`, but maybe you are looking for a complete overview?
 This is what `rakkess` is for.
-It lists access rights for the current user for all server resources.
+It lists access rights for the current user and all server resources.

+It is also useful to find out who can hamper with some server resource.
+Check out the sub-command `rakkess resource` [below](#show-subjects-with-access-to-a-given-resource).

 ## Demo
 ![rakkess demo](doc/demo-user-smaller.png "rakkess demo")